Texas State University

 Bylaws

-Texas State University-San Marcos
+Environmental Service Committee Texas State University-San Marcos Updated: August 2022

-Article I -
+Article I - Name of the Committee

-Official Name: Environmental Service Committee of
+• Official Name: Environmental Service Committee of Texas State University

-Abbreviated Name: ESC
+• Abbreviated Name: ESC

 Article II - Mandate

-· The Environmental Service Fee was created by Senate Bill 1230 passed by the Senate of the 78th Legislature of the State of Texas on May 12, 2003 and by the House of Representatives of the same Legislature on May 28, 2003.
+• The Environmental Service Fee was created by Senate Bill 1230 passed by the Senate of the 78th Legislature of the State of Texas on May 12, 2003, and by the House of Representatives of the same Legislature on May 28, 2003.
 The act was signed into law by Governor Rick Perry on June 21, 2003, and went into effect on September 1 of that same year.

 Article III - Purpose

-In accordance to the aforementioned legislation, the Environmental Service Committee is to distribute funds collected from the Environmental Service Fee in order to provide funding for environmental improvements at the University through services such as environmental education, recycling, transportation, employment, product purchasing, distributing small grants or matching funds, planning/maintenance, beautification, and irrigation.
+• In accordance with the aforementioned legislation, the Environmental Service Committee is to distribute funds collected from the Environmental Service Fee in order to provide funding for environmental improvements at the University through services such as environmental education, recycling, transportation, employment, product purchasing, distributing small grants or matching funds, planning/maintenance, beautification, and irrigation.
 The Environmental Service Committee, however, is not to use the revenue from the fee to reduce or replace other money allocated by the University for existing projects.

 Article IV - Funding

-The Environmental Service Fee itself may be increased but has the following restrictions:
+• The Environmental Service Fee itself may be increased but has the following restrictions:

-o The increased fee is approved by a majority vote held on the same ballot as a student government election, wherein a minimum of 1,000 University students cast a ballot for this specific purpose.
+• The increased fee is approved by a majority vote held on the same ballot as a student government election, wherein a minimum of 1,000 University students cast a ballot for this specific purpose.

-· The fee cannot exceed:
+• The fee cannot exceed:

-o $6 per student for each regular semester or for each term of the summer session
+• $6 per student for each regular semester or for each term of the summer session

-o $3 per student for each six-week or shorter term of the summer session.
+• $3 per student for each six-week or shorter term of the summer session.

 Article V - Committee Membership

-The Environmental Service Committee will be made up of 11 members.
+• The Environmental Service Committee will be made up of 16 members.
 This consists of:

-· 7 voting members:
+• 11 voting members:

-· 4 non-voting members:
+• 5 non-voting members:

-· Member appointments for the coming term shall be solidified in the last meeting of each semester.
+• Member appointments for the coming term shall be solidified in the last meeting of each semester.
+There are no limits to the number of terms members can serve on the Committee.

-· Members must notify the Committee of the approximate duration of their tenure on the Committee in order to maintain continuity.
+• Members must notify the Committee of the approximate duration of their tenure on the Committee in order to maintain continuity.
 Graduating student members must communicate their date of graduation to the Committee prior to their final semester.

-· The Committee may vote to replace members who miss 3 or more meetings in a semester or fail to communicate with the Committee on issues of votes, meeting attendance, or other items of importance.
+• The Committee may vote to replace members who miss 3 or more meetings in a semester or fail to communicate with the Committee on issues of votes, meeting attendance, or other items of importance.

 Article VI - Officer Roles and Responsibilities

-o The Secretary is responsible for taking and archiving minutes from each meeting, uploading minutes to the ESC website, and assists the Chair with other necessary tasks.
+• The Secretary is responsible for taking and archiving minutes from each meeting, uploading minutes to the ESC website, and assists the Chair with other necessary tasks.

 Article VII - Meetings

-Mandatory meetings, officiated by the Committee Chair, are to be held at least once a month, but more are recommended.
-A quorum of at least 5 voting members must be present for any votes to be made.
+• Mandatory meetings, officiated by the Committee Chair, are to be held at least once a month, but more are recommended.
+A quorum of at least 6 voting members must be present for any votes to be made.

 Article VIII - Voting

-· Voting is limited to the 7 voting members on the Committee, who all share equal votes where each voting member has one vote.
+• Voting is limited to the 11 voting members on the Committee, who all share equal votes where each voting member has one vote.

-· Discussion is required on all votes, especially those regarding approval of applications.
+• Discussion is required on all votes, especially those regarding approval of applications.

-· In the event that the quorum cannot be present, the Committee can move to vote by proxy via the Internet as long as the quorum is well informed.
+• In the event that the quorum cannot be present, the Committee can move to vote by proxy via the Internet as long as the quorum is well informed.

-Article IX - Application process
+Article IX - Application Process

-• The application shall include a project sponsor who is either a University faculty or staff member and who is willing to be responsible for the purchasing records of the project (see Purchasing process in Article XI.)
+• The application shall include a project sponsor who is either a University faculty or staff member and who is willing to be responsible for the purchasing records of the project (see Purchasing Process in Article XI.)

-The application has a better chance of being approved if:
+• The application has a better chance of being approved if:

-1) The project is sustainable in some way (meaning that once the funding gets a project started, it resumes goals on its own), and
+1. The project is sustainable in some way (meaning that once the funding gets a project started, it resumes goals on its own), and

-2) If it benefits the University community, and
+2. If it benefits the University community, and

-3) If it will not require funding repeatedly for an unknown period of time.
+3. If it will not require funding repeatedly for an unknown period of time.

 • The application will be reviewed by the Committee, discussed with the applicant, revised if any changes seem necessary, and then voted upon for approval.